ChadNaps/generic-software-receptionist/README.md

 4. Default port is 3000.

 ## Purpose:
-This is the codebase for a web application created for anyone's general use in order to facilitate the automation of scheduling, news, and potentially billing or other features as time permits.
+This is the codebase for a web application created for anyone's general use in order to facilitate the automation of scheduling, news, and potentially billing or other features as time permits for a sole proprietor.

 ## Mandatory Features:
 * Scheduling Integration